 What to Do

-The annual sardine run up the coast of Eastern Cape and KwaZulu-Natal is the marine equivalent of the Great Migration, creating a feeding frenzy for sharks and dolphins.
+The annual sardine run up the coast of Eastern Cape, and KwaZulu-Natal is the marine equivalent of the Great Migration, creating a feeding frenzy for sharks and dolphins.
 Fly into Durban and go scuba diving or take a boat safari to get in on the action.
-Fishers can also experience world-class fishing along the Transkei coast during the sardine run.
+During the sardine run, anglers can also experience world-class fishing along the Transkei coast.
 And diving with giant tiger sharks is at its prime in May in the Indian Ocean, with average sea temperatures around 77°F (24°C).
-From here you can take a road trip inland through Midlands—a foodie heaven—then head north to hike in the Drakensberg Mountains; dress warmly, as crystal-clear air is now invigoratingly chilly.
+You can take a road trip inland through Midlands—foodie heaven—then head north to hike in the Drakensberg Mountains.

 Events in May

-Groves & Vineyards Summer Festival.
-Gauteng hosts this weekend fair in late May.
-Every year the list of chefs, wine producers and music artistes that attend expands, guaranteeing a good time, whether you’re a foodie, wine lover or a lover of great music.
+Groves & Vineyards Summer Festival, Gauteng.
+Every year for a weekend in late May, the list of chefs, wine producers, and music artists that attend expands, guaranteeing a good time, whether you're a foodie, wine lover, or a lover of great music.

-Zoo Lake Family Braai Picnic & Color Festival.
-If there’s one thing that South African do best, it’s a braai, and this festival at Zoo Lake City Park, Johannesburg, is the biggest “bring and braai” picnic of all.
+Zoo Lake Family Braai Picnic & Color Festival, Johannesburg.
+If there's one thing that South African do best, it's a braai, and this festival at Zoo Lake City Park, Johannesburg, is the biggest "bring and braai" picnic of all.

-Schulbasar.
-For more than a century, Johannesburg has hosted this celebration of South Africa’s German heritage.
-Held in late May, the epic festival traditional German food and beer, plus live stage performances.
+Schulbasar, Johannesburg.
+Johannesburg has hosted this celebration of South Africa's German heritage for more than a century.
+Held in late May, the epic festival includes traditional German food and beer, plus live stage performances.

 Traveling to South Africa in May?
 Check out these great itineraries